hsaygan/B.Tech-Project/README.md

      python3 neural_net.py
 ```

-Please leave all our suggestions and updates in issues.
+Please feel free to leave all suggestions and fixes in issues.
 Thank You.